sannnekk/express-controller-decorator/README.md

 ## :memo: License

 This project is under license from MIT.
-For more details, see the [LICENSE](LICENSE.md) file.
+For more details, see the [LICENSE](LICENSE.md) file

 Made with :heart: by <a href="https://github.com/sannnekk" target="_blank">sannnekk</a>